aeu/legible-algorithms/README.md

 languages.

 ## Data Structures
 The data structures we take for granted.
-These were a lot more typing than I expected.
-The Red-Black tree especially was a lot of typing.
-You see typically see it represented in books as about 20-30 lines of pseudocode, but the reality is that it's way more than that, especially if you are making it robust.

 <a href="https://github.com/aeu/legible-algorithms/tree/master/data_structures/binary_search_tree">Binary Search Tree &mdash; Intruduction to Algorithms.
 Cormen, Leiserson, Rivest and Stein, MIT Press.
 (C++)</a>

+The Red-Black tree especially was a lot of typing.
+You see typically see it represented in books as about 20-30 lines of especially if you are making it robust.
+This one was definitely more than I expected. pseudocode, but the reality is that it's way more than that,

 <a href="https://github.com/aeu/legible-algorithms/tree/master/data_structures/red-black-tree">Red Black Tree &mdash; Intruduction to Algorithms.
 Cormen, Leiserson, Rivest and Stein, MIT Press.
 (C++)</a>

+An implementation of trie.
+Never did one of these before, and it's been a hole in my knowledge for some time now.
+This was really fun to learn how it worked.
+Note that I still don't have delete working.

+<a href="https://github.com/aeu/legible-algorithms/tree/master/misc/trie">Trie (C++)</a>

-## Sorting & Searching
+## Sorting & Searching Algorithms

 <a href="https://github.com/aeu/legible-algorithms/tree/master/sorting/heapsort">Heapsort &mdash; Intruduction to Algorithms.
 Cormen, Leiserson, Rivest and Stein, MIT Press.
 (Obj-C)</a>
 <a href="https://github.com/aeu/legible-algorithms/tree/master/sorting/mergesort">Mergesort &mdash; Intruduction to Algorithms.
 Cormen, Leiserson, Rivest and Stein, MIT Press.
 (Obj-C)</a>